Pass136/Accurate-User-Database-and-Training-Resource-Optimization/README.md

 * Performed dimensionality reduction by using Principal component analysis (PCA)
 * Normalized rating
 * Merged the orginal total cost to the result for reference
+* Outer join two tables "top 10 highest scoring users" and orginal total cost and result tables by using common field "user"
+* Removed the duplicate rows
+* Generated new dashboard
+* Renamed the new columns
+* Removed the dupicate rows